Tyson Alualu: 2020

-In Week 2 against the Denver Broncos, Alualu recorded his first sack of the season on Jeff Driskel during the 26–21 win.
+In Week 2 against the Broncos, Alualu recorded his first sack of the season on Jeff Driskel during the 26–21 win.

 2021

 During free agency, Alualu had initially agreed to terms with the Jacksonville Jaguars; however, his trip to Jacksonville was delayed due to his testing positive for COVID-19.
 He ultimately changed his mind and decided to instead re-sign with the Steelers on a two-year contract.

 In Week 2, Alualu suffered a fractured ankle and was placed on injured reserve on September 20, 2021.

+Detroit Lions

+On December 5, 2023, Alualu signed with the Detroit Lions practice squad.
+He was promoted to the active roster on January 24, 2024.

 NFL career statistics

 Personal life

 Alualu was born in Honolulu, Hawaii, and grew up in the Kuhio Park Terrace neighbourhood of Kalihi.
 He was one of nine children, with seven sisters and a brother.
+His sister, Trinity Alualu, played college volleyball at Tulsa.
 His father, Ta'avao Alualu, went in and out of prison in Alualu's youth, having been convicted multiple times on assault and drug charges.

 Alualu married Desiré Pomele in 2005.
 He had started at California in the summer of that year, but returned home before fall semester classes to get married and to see the birth of his first child, Tyreé.
 He returned to California and enrolled in January 2006.
 Alualu also has a daughter, Deréon, who was born in 2008.
 He now has 6 children total with the addition of Tydes in 2011, Tyten in 2015, Tyson-Jaxx in 2017, & Deonne-Skye in 2020.